Brock-P/My-reflective-portfolio/README.md

 week 11

 What have I learnt this week?
+What I have learnt this week is the importance of editing.
+During our project we have been constantly changing parts of the assignment.
+For example, the chosen Schelling model of segregation had to be rewritten by me as we as a group decided the stock and flow model was a better option.
+This was a continuous theme over the course of the project where various subjects such as the conceptual models section had to be constantly updated.
+However, without this editing many parts of the assingment would have been unreadable.

 What do I 'now know' that I did not before?
+What I now know is that without the editing and peer review much of my work could have been misinterpreted or straight out incorrect.
+Without my team’s overview and input this project would have been very difficult.
+For example, Aline and Lara offered to do the coding aspect of the assignment.
+Which would have left me stuck and unable to do that part of the assignment for which I am grateful for.

 What insights have I gained?
+An insight that I have gained is that my team members did great.
+We as a group worked together throughout the whole semester scheduling meetings and working through the project together.
+Therefore, the insight that I have gained is that the team members that I have were really helpful to complete the assingment.

 What are (my/the) perceived strengths and weaknesses that I have observed?
+A weakness that I noticed would be the fact that I have little coding experience.
+If I were to be allocated in a group where they wanted me to do the coding aspect of the assingment I would have struggled serverly.
+However, A strength that I observed would be the work that I did on models was stronger than my poor coding ability.

 What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+A challenge that I encountered this week was the ability to find a quiet space.
+During this week there was work going on through my neighbour hood making it nearly impossible to get my work done as there was loud construction going on.
+This was handled poorly as I just decided not to work.

 What would I do better next time and with what anticipated results?
+What I would do better next time is to go to a library as this would allow me to get my work done rather than just ignore it completely.
+This would have the anticipated result of getting my work done early where I have learned is better than not doing it at all.

 What theory proved to be useful and why?
 What have I learnt from this?
+What proved to be useful this week was

 week 12